How Stephen Helps Clients

 Stephen focuses his practice on product liability and environmental litigation matters, including class actions, toxic tort and multi-party mass tort cases.
 Stephen has significant experience dealing with large groups of plaintiffs and defendants, and with cases involving complex issues of science and causation.
 Stephen has particular expertise defending groundwater contamination and natural resource damage cases.
 Stephen also has experience representing clients in enforcement actions with the U.S. Environmental Protection Agency and various state agencies.

-Stephen was selected as New York Metro Super Lawyer in Environmental Litigation by Thomson Reuters in 2015 and 2016.
+Stephen has been selected as New York Metro Super Lawyer in Environmental Litigation by Thomson Reuters consecutively since 2015.

 Prior to Buchanan, Stephen was a partner in a New York global firm and previously an attorney in the Office of the Corporation Counsel for the City of Yonkers, where he represented the City in various litigation matters, including land use and regulatory enforcement actions.